Grilled Rosemary Lamb Chops

 Instructions

-3. Remove from grill and allow to rest for 5 minutes before serving with the Pineapple Salsa.
+5. Remove the lamb chops from the grill and allow to rest for 5 minutes before serving with optional Pineapple Salsa.

 Notes